Instrument-Cluster-Team7/DES_Instrument-Cluster-Team7/README.md

 ## Introduction

 The PiRacer instrument cluster Qt application project is aimed at creating a real-time speedometer for a PiRacer car.
 The speedometer GUI of PiRacer car displays real-time speed data from a speed sensor via CAN bus, and it shows the battery level of PiRacer via I2C bus between PiRacer and Raspberry Pi.
+[Here is the detailed explanation of our goal of this project.](https://github.com/SEA-ME/DES_Instrument-Cluster)

 ---